 - Click on Datasource under Services

-- Create a new Datasource called SQLFunctions
+- Edit the SQLFunctions datasource or create a new Datasource called SQLFunctions

 - Enter in the name of your server